 Every small business owner has heard the pitch: “You need cyber insurance.”
 Your insurance broker has probably mentioned it.
 Maybe your accountant has.
 Maybe a vendor requires it in their contract.

-But when you look at the premium — and the dense policy language — it’s fair to ask: do you actually need this?
-And if you do, how do you make sure you’re getting coverage that will actually pay out when something goes wrong?
+But when you look at the cost, questionnaires, and dense policy language, it’s fair to ask: do you actually need this?
+And if you do, how do you prepare without assuming the policy will solve every operational problem?

 Here’s the honest breakdown.